r4ppz/research-repo-docs/docs/api_contract.md

 - SUPER_ADMIN: always allowed
 - DEPARTMENT_ADMIN: allowed if paper.departmentId equals admin.departmentId (active or archived)
-- STUDENT: allowed only if an ACCEPTED DocumentRequest exists for (userId, paperId), even if archived
+- STUDENT: allowed only if an ACCEPTED DocumentRequest exists for (userId, paperId) AND paper is not archived

 Server must look up the owning paper by file identifier and enforce the above.
 No paperId query param is required or used.